- Blog Categories

 Conclusion

 Agile companies have become popular in recent years, as have job prospects in Agile methodology.
 An Agile organization's key members include business analysts and product managers.
-Although most people believe both occupations have identical responsibilities, it is crucial to remember that a business analyst is more concerned with the technological part of product development.
+Although most people believe both occupations have identical responsibilities, it is crucial to remember the difference between BA and product manager; is more concerned with the technological part of product development.
 In contrast, a product manager is more engaged with providing the product's value to the company.
 In addition, KnowledgeHut's SAFe POPM online training can help you improve your skills and land a great product manager or a business analyst job.

 Frequently Asked Questions (FAQs)